sfkaraFO/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project **Complete** Code

+This is a completed version of Udacity's CarND - Extended Kalman Filter Project.
+Information about the project is provided below by Udacity.

+E-mail: skara8@ford.com.tr

 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.